IHaroony/ATM-Simulator/README.md

 # Overview

-This script is a simple ATM system for Haroon's Bank that allows users to check their balance, withdraw and deposit funds, change their PIN, and exit the application.
+This script is a simple ATM system for a Bank that allows users to check their balance, withdraw and deposit funds, change their PIN, and exit the application.
 The system uses a command-line interface and readline-sync for user input.